scotthitch/wordle_solver/README.md

 ## How to use:

+#### Note: The aim of the reccomended words is to cut down the list of possible words as quickly as possible.
+The reccomended will not be the final answer.
+The final answer will be displayed in the list of possible words.

 - You first be shown a list of all possible words
 - You will then be given a 'best guess' word to cut down this list
 - Some of the words in this list aren't valid in wordle.
 So there is a y/n prompt for if a word is valid